-- Project Name (100) - Project Summary (350) - Total Request from CHE (20) For Targeted Applications Only: - Amount Requested Year 1 - Amount Requested Year 2 - Amount Requested Year 3 - Total Project Cost (20) - Funding Priority (Select all that apply) - Project Description (2500) Clearly describe how your project addresses one or more of the funding priorities and why you believe this is the best or most innovative approach.
+- Project Name (100) - Project Summary (350) - Total Request from CHE (20) For Targeted Applications Only: - Amount Requested Year 1 - Amount Requested Year 2 - Amount Requested Year 3 - Total Project Cost (20) - Funding Priority (Check boxes select all that apply) - Funding Preferences (Check boxes select all that apply) - Project Description (2500) Clearly describe how your project addresses one or more of the funding priorities and why you believe this is the best or most innovative approach.
 Be sure you know your target population.
 Include Lincoln-specific data (demographics, health status, poverty rate) and, if applicable, geographic target area (census tracts(s), block groups(s), neighborhood(s)). - Healthier Community and Outcomes (1500) How will Lincoln be healthier if this project is funded?
 How will you monitor, measure, and evaluate the outcomes of the project and the impact on the target population? - Partnerships and Sustainability (1500) What other groups or organizations will be involved in the project?
-If the project is funded, describe how you will continue the project when CHE funding ends. - Budget Explanation (500) Explain any discrepancy between the Revenue and Expense budgets.
-Are there other budget details that need further explanation? - Preliminary Budget (Excel template downloadable from online application)
+If the project is funded, describe how you will continue the project when CHE funding ends. - Stage I Budget (Excel template downloadable from online application) - Budget Explanation (500) -Are there budget items that need explanation?
+Explain any discrepancy between the Revenue and Expense budgets.